1. Education

 • Type of Institution: private master's-level college

-• Distinctions: 13 to 1 student / faculty ratio; high graduation rate for its student profile; one hour from Washington D.C. and Baltimore; good grant aid
+• Distinctions: impressive 11 to 1 student / faculty ratio; high graduation rate for its student profile; one hour from Washington D.C. and Baltimore; good grant aid

-• For acceptance rate, test scores, costs and other information, visit the Hood College profile.
+• For acceptance rate, costs and other information, visit the Hood College profile.

 Johns Hopkins University